 In this formula, the COUNTIF function returns the number of counts for each name and by using the logical operator, we have looked for the counts that are greater than 1.
 Thus we can identify the duplicates by looking for the boolean value ‘TRUE’ only.

-Read More: Formula to Find Duplicates in Excel (6 Easy Ways)
+Read More: Find Duplicates in Two Columns in Excel

-2. Create a Formula with IF and COUNTIF Functions to Find Duplicates in One Column
+2. Creating an Excel Formula with IF and COUNTIF Functions to Find Duplicates in One Column

 We can also combine IF and COUNTIF functions to return the outputs with customized texts.
 Under the Output header, the formula will return ‘Duplicate’ for the duplicate names present in Column B. And if a text is unique in the Name column then the formula will return a blank for the corresponding text value.